Dental Bridge Open Margin

 Signs and Symptoms of A Dental Bridge Open Margin

-• Gum Swelling: Swelling or tenderness in the gums surrounding the bridge may indicate an open margin.
+• Gum Swelling: Tender or swollen gums around the bridge could indicate a problem.

-If you experience any of these signs or symptoms, it’s essential to schedule an appointment with your dentist promptly.
-Your dentist can examine your bridge and determine if you have a Dental Bridge Open Margin and recommend the appropriate treatment to prevent further damage to the tooth.
+If you notice any of these symptoms, contact your dentist as soon as possible for an evaluation.
 If you have further questions about signs and symptoms of a Dental Bridge Open Margin, please contact us.

 Treatment Options for A Dental Bridge Open Margin